 *First year students are required to purchase no less than the Silver Plan.
 For residential students, the Silver Plan is the most popular: adequately meeting the dietary needs of most students.

-Students may change their meal plan within the first four weeks of the fall semester or within the first two weeks of the spring semester.
-Please visit the Office of Residential Life.
+Students may change their meal plan within the first two weeks of the fall semester or within the first two weeks of the spring semester.
+All changes submitted in the first 2 weeks of each semester will be effective at the end of the 2 week period.

 Points can be transferred between or among students only one time per academic semester with a 100-point minimum and 500-point maximum.
 A 7.5-point transaction fee will be assessed PER STUDENT for the transfer.
 Both students will need to sign the transfer form, and both students involved in the transfer need to visit the Dining Services offices located in the South 40 House (just past Paws & Go Market), open Monday – Friday from 8 a.m. – 5 p.m.
 Students with a Platinum Plan, Gold Plan, Silver Plan, Bronze Plan or Apartment Plan are eligible for transfer.
 Students may purchase food or beverage items for friends with their own meal card as well.